-A machine tool used to shape components whose cross-sections are circular,
+A lathe is a machine tool used to shape components whose cross-sections are circular,

 but whose diameter usually varies along their length.
 Typically, the workpiece